AlbertL7/The-PoorMans-Cyber-Threat-Feed/README.md

 [+] Enter the number corresponding to the malware you want to explore:
 ```

-## Functionality Overview

-1. main(): The main function parses command-line arguments and calls the appropriate functions based on the provided arguments.
-2. top_malware_strains(): Makes requests to Malpedia to get the top malware strains and returns sorted malware data.
-3. user_select_malware(): Allows the user to interactively select malware and calls functions to display descriptions or Yara rules based on user input.
-4. get_malware_description(): Retrieves and displays the description of the selected malware.
-5. get_malware_yara(): Retrieves and displays the Yara rule of the selected malware.
-6. URL_Encoded_feedly_filter(): Generates and prints the URL encoded Feedly filter.
-7. clear_text_feedly_filter(): Generates and prints the clear text Feedly filter.

 ## Contribution

 Feel free to fork the project and submit pull requests for any enhancements or bug fixes.
 If you encounter any issues or have suggestions for improvements, please open an issue in the repository.